 Uses of Salicornia natalensis

 Seekoraal offers versatility in consumption, as it can be enjoyed both cooked and raw.
-As mentioned earlier, pickling Seekoraal and using them in salads is a popular option.
+As mentioned earlier, pickling Seekoraal and using them in salads is popular.
 However, there are other culinary approaches to relish this plant.

-In fine cuisine, Seekoraal is often blanched briefly and then immediately chilled in cold water to preserve its natural color.
+Seekoraal is often blanched briefly in fine cuisine and immediately chilled in cold water to preserve its natural color.
 Boiling for a longer duration will cause the stems to turn greenish-grey.
 After blanching, Seekoraal stems maintain a delightful crunchiness and deliver an explosion of salty and bitter flavors in the mouth.
 Their unique taste pairs exceptionally well with various fish and seafood dishes.

-In India, a Salicornia species was used to produce vegetable salt in 2003.
+In India, a Salicornia species produced vegetable salt in 2003.
 See here.
-They claim: ‘…While sea salt is predominantly sodium chloride (NaCl), the vegetable salt contains salts of potassium, calcium, magnesium, and also some micronutrients like iron as well….’.
+They claim: ‘…While sea salt is predominantly sodium chloride (NaCl), vegetable salt contains salts of potassium, calcium, magnesium, and some micronutrients like iron.

-Indeed, a product known as ‘Green Salt’ can be derived from fully dried Salicornia sp. stems.
-To create it, the dried stems are crushed using a mortar and pestle.
-Similar to Indian vegetable salt, Green Salt possesses a taste similar to regular sea salt but has a considerably lower sodium content.
+Indeed, a product known as ‘Green Salt’ can be derived from thoroughly dried Salicornia sp. stems.
+The dried stems are crushed using a mortar and pestle to create it.
+Similar to Indian vegetable salt, green salt has a taste similar to regular sea salt but has a considerably lower sodium content.
 This makes it an attractive alternative for those seeking to reduce their sodium intake while still enjoying the familiar taste of salt in their dishes.

 Nutritional value of Seekoraal plants